 - 12 oz can evaporated milk

-- Preheat oven to 425°F. Add pie crust to pie plan and refrigerate until ready to use.
+- Preheat oven to 425°F. Add pie crust to pie pan and refrigerate until ready to use.

 - In a mixing bowl, add pumpkin, eggs, brown sugar, and granulated sugar.
 Whisk until combined.

-- Whisk in cinnamon, salt, ginger, nutmeg, cloves and evaporated milk.
+- To the same bowl, whisk in cinnamon, salt, ginger, nutmeg, cloves and evaporated milk.

 - Pour mixture into prepared pie crust.
 Cover pie crust rim with a pie crust shield, or use foil to create one.